kiron0/locio-docs/README.md

 - Filtering and pattern examples
 - Output format details (JSON / CSV / TSV)
 - Best practices for analyzing large codebases

-For the package README itself, see the [`package/README.md`](../package/README.md) file in this repository.